pietroppeter/nimib/refactor_notes.md

   - also added simple logging (should I have a whale emoji everywhere instead of \[nimib\]? yeah probably! but maybe I leave it for another PR...)
 - not sure whether to use renderPlans or renderPlan for NbDoc (and renderProcs or renderProc?)
 - code is now normalized (including newlines)
+- minimal testing for nbText and nbCode added (could be improved later)
+- note that output currently not stripped and by default it has a newLine at end. should I remove the newline at the end? (we will in rendering...)